Priyank0Gandhi/Analyzing-covid-RNA-sequences/README.md

 4.)
 How many samples were collected by month?
 Are there any trends?
 --> ![image](https://github.com/Priyank0Gandhi/Analyzing-covid-RNA-sequences/assets/96395339/5c44efe1-4f24-4fde-9a2a-bae0ececf745)

- Identifying the RNA sequences to be downloaded, for analysis:
+ V. Identifying the RNA sequences to be downloaded, for analysis:
 --